 Help us build our listings below by submitting info on upcoming March Day of the Unborn Child or Feast of the Annunciation events.
 Contact us with as many details as possible: the name of the event, date, place, time, phone or website (if applicable).

-EWTN's Annunciation Novena: (EWTN's suggested Annunciation prayer to be said each of nine consecutive days can be found here or at https://www.ewtn.com/Devotionals/Novena/annovena.htm).
-Begin or end the Novena on March 25
+EWTN's Annunciation Novena Online & Broadcast Events: (EWTN's suggested Annunciation prayer to be said each of nine consecutive days can be found here or at https://www.ewtn.com/Devotionals/Novena/annovena.htm).
+Begin or end the Novena on March 25 or the transfer date

-EWTN's Planned Broadcast Includes the Following (last minute additions may be made) -- if you don't receive EWTN on TV click this link to Watch OnLine and check the updated schedule (click on their program names to get re-air times) -- times given in ET:
+EWTN's TV broadcast usually includes the Holy Land Solemn Mass of the Annunciation from Nazareth (last minute additions/changes may be made to the EWTN listings) -- you can also use these links to Watch OnLine and check the updated schedule (click on their program names to get re-air times) -- times given in ET:

 Attend regular church services on the day (or the day to which it is moved in years in which it is transferred).
 Look up phone numbers and websites of local churches named after the Annunciation you may be able to attend as a mini-pilgrimage -- they may have special events planned -- use an on-line yellow pages and enter your location, and in the search box type: Annunciation

-There may be ongoing pro-life activities in which you can take part on March 25th -- for example, the day usually falls within or near the end of the annual spring campaign of 40 Days For Life which has prayer vigils all across the U.S. and in other countries as well (click here for more info and locations).
+There may be ongoing pro-life activities in which you can take part on March 25th -- for example, the day usually falls within or near the end of the annual spring campaign of 40 Days For Life which has prayer vigils all across the U.S. and in other countries as well -- in 2018 it actually is the closing day and there may be special activities planned (click here for more info and locations).

 If you would like to attend a Day of the Unborn Child mass but are unable or cannot find one locally, March 25th is a perfect time to sign up to be counted among participants in the Priests For Life "Celebrate the Annunciation!" prayer campaign -- visit the webpage here to read the "Redeemer in the Womb" prayer (there is also a contact link to let PFL know you will pray it regularly).
 Also, as the feast draws near the American Life League home page often invites prayer intentions for their pro-life Annunciation mass -- they also offer an overview of the Biblical account of the Annunciation and ideas for home, school and parish based celebrations -- for the latest on ALL's Annunciation Mass prayer intentions enter Annunciation in their website search box or click here for ALL Annunciation articles.